marpon/AllToPdf/README.md

 To insure the conversion of all type of files you have created on your pc , PdfCreator is needed.

-If you already have that software installed and if it version is > 1.9.5 the full features will not work!
+If you already have that software installed and if its version is > 1.9.5 the full features will not work!

 The best version to work with is 1.7.1, you can find a modified version here.